Changes to State Pension age

-Your State Pension age is dependent on your own date of birth.
-You can check your State Pension age by using the Government's State Pension calculator or calling Age UK Advice on 0800 169 2081.
+You can check your State Pension age by using the Government's State Pension calculator.

-The Government is planning further increases, which will raise the State Pension age to 68 by 2039, which will affect people born between 6 April 1970 and 5 April 1978.
+The Government is planning further increases, which will raise the State Pension age from 66 to 67 between 2026 and 2028.

 A small favour